subirvarma/GeneralCognitics/_posts/2022-10-14-DiffusionModels.md

 *Figure 3*

 Given a set of image samples $(X_1,...,X_N)$ we would like to estimate their Probability Density functions $q(X)$, so that we can sample from it and thereby generate new images.
-However, in general $q(X)$ is a very complex function, and a simpler problem is to define a Latent Variable $Z$ that encodes semantically useful information about $X$ and then estimate $q(X/Z)$ with the hope that this will be a simpler function to estimate.
-The idea behind Latent Variables is illustrated in Figure 3: The LHS of the figure shows how new images can be generated in a two step process: First sample a Latent Variable $Z$ assuming that we know its distribution $q(Z)$ and then sample from $q(X/Z)$ to generate a new image.
+However, in general $q(X)$ is a very complex function, and a simpler problem is to define a Latent Variable $Z$ that encodes semantically useful information about $X$ and then estimate $q(X\vert Z)$ with the hope that this will be a simpler function to estimate.
+The idea behind Latent Variables is illustrated in Figure 3: The LHS of the figure shows how new images can be generated in a two step process: First sample a Latent Variable $Z$ assuming that we know its distribution $q(Z)$ and then sample from $q(X\vert Z)$ to generate a new image.
 The RHS of the figure gives some intuition behind the concept of Latent Variables, it shows how the contents of an image of a human face are controlled by variables such as gender, hair color etc, and if these variables are specified, then the face generation problem becomes simpler.

 ![](https://subirvarma.github.io/GeneralCognitics/images/gen12.png)